khoile3009/RiotScrapper/README.md

 - [ ] Implement a rotating n API keys system
 - [ ] Match history pagination query by 100 at a time and from latest and go back.
 Write method `get_full_match_history` and `update_match_history` that get from database what is the last puuid
 - [ ] Add region as variable
+- [ ] Check field string limit (puuid right now is 100, reduce)
+- [ ] Write 2 scripts to fetch parallel to each other
+- [ ] Add option to only fetch n closest patches